 Slowly but surely the naps dwindle and your child requires less sleep.
 But are they may not be ready to fully give up that nap time routine.

 Between 12–18 months, your child is taking one nap a day.
 By age 5, only thirty percent of children are still napping.
 Depending on how strong willed your child is, naps cease at different ages.

-Sometimes parents confuse children protesting naps as a sign that it is time to end naps.
+Sometimes parents confuse toddlers who resist naps as a sign that it is time to end the nap.
 But even a few days of a child protesting a nap doesn’t mean naps should end altogether.
-Pediatrician Greg Yapalater adds, “If nap protesting goes on for a couple of weeks, then it may be time to give it up."
+Pediatrician Greg Yapalater adds, “If nap protesting goes on for a couple of weeks, then it may be time to give it up.”

 A child psychologist, Michaeleen Cradock, says “If you keep them up to make them more tired, they will be too restless and unsettled to use the normal self-soothing routines that put them to sleep at night.”
 The goal is for your child to get quality sleep, and not become overtired.

 Recent studies show that naps make children smarter by enhancing their ability to learn and retain information, which is why we wanted to share our top 6 tips to keep a functioning nap time routine: